#bioPGH Blog: Building my Plant ID Smarts with Smartweed!

 First, what is a tepal?
 Well, we all know what petals are, but the sepals are the tiny leaf-like, underside part of the flower—the leaves that used to hold the flower bud.
 A tepal is when there seems to be little or no distinction between the outermost petals and the sepals (check out the image below).
 Next, when Kate zoomed in on one of the images I sent her, looking for tiny hairs (cilia) in the leaf axil, the space just above where the leaf meets the stem.
 The picture I took didn't highlight the needed part of the plant, though.

 These were tiny details I didn’t think of in the moment, but were very helpful for identification purposes.
 Kate uses scientific identification guides called dichotomous keys on a regular basis, and those sorts of guides do tell you about those tiny details we wouldn’t normally look for.
 Keys start off broadly asking basic question about the organism you have found, but then help you narrow down what you’re looking at by asking increasingly detailed questions.
-An example of a key activity for classrooms is below, but a good key will be a book full of detailed questions and diagrams.
+A public domain example of a key activity for classrooms is below, but a good key will be a book full of detailed questions and diagrams.

 In the end, we can say the plant I found was a type of smartweed, most likely a lady’s thumb since it was a deeper purple than the Pennsylvania smartweed.
 It was a helpful exercise in going through the steps of plant identification though, and it’s a good reminder that I want to build up my own species ID skills!
 Do you have a favorite dichotomous key that you use?
 Let us know in the comments below!